outsidedav/swift/machine_learning/recognition.md

 ```
 {: pre}

-Carthage will download the Watson Swift SDK and build its frameworks in the `Carthage/Build/iOS` folder of your project.
+Carthage downloads the Watson Swift SDK, and build its frameworks in the `Carthage/Build/iOS` folder of your project.

 ## Step 3.
 Adding frameworks to your app
 {: ###add-frameworks-to-your-app}